WeiSin99/scheduling-coursework/README.md

 The project's codebase consists of:
 1. data.py <br>
-    Consists of all methods relating to processing data to/from .csv and/or .json files.
+    All methods relating to processing data to/from .csv and/or .json files.
     1. Read incidence matrices from data/input.json.
     2. Read due dates from data/input.json.
     3. Read the initial schedule from data/tabu/sinit.json.